BU-ISCIII/relecov-platform/relecov_documentation/markdown_files/intranet.md

 ## Logout
 Before exiting the application is recommended that you logout your session.

-Click on the "Close session" button located at the top rigth side.
+Click on the "Close session" button located at the top right side.